-This is SmartAsset’s second annual study on the cities with the most female six-figure earners.
-Our 2020 edition can be found here.
+This is SmartAsset’s third annual study on the cities with the most female six-figure earners.
+Our 2021 edition can be found here.

 1. Washington, DC

-While the median earnings for full-time working women in New York City are roughly $55,200, about one in five women earn $100,000 or more.
-This city ranks ninth for the percentage of six-figure earners who are women.
-According to 2019 Census data, women make up 40.56% of six-figure earners in the Big Apple.
+Though the median earnings for full-time working women in Chicago, Illinois are about $52,100, roughly one in six women earn $100,000 or more.
+Chicago ranks 11th-best on our other metric: women make up 37.51% of six-figure earners.

 Data and Methodology